Skip to content

 />

 For programmatic loading with explicit lifecycle, use loadMesh from the core parser.
-This is the universal vanilla path; React adds a useMesh hook on top:
+This is the universal vanilla path; React adds a usePolyMesh hook on top:

-// Vanilla — works anywhere, no framework
+// Vanilla: works anywhere, no framework

-import { loadMesh, createPolyScene } from "polycss";
+import { createPolyCamera, loadMesh, createPolyScene } from "@layoutit/polycss";

-const result = await loadMesh("/cottage.glb", { targetSize: 60 });
+const result = await loadMesh("https://polycss.com/gallery/obj/cottage.obj", {

-const scene = createPolyScene(document.getElementById("host")!);
+const scene = createPolyScene(document.getElementById("host")!, { camera });

 scene.add(result);